 Use the same pharmacy to fill all prescriptions – If possible, get all medications from the same pharmacy.
 That will help keep track of what your loved one is taking and the pharmacist is more likely to spot any potential issues with how the various medications prescribed could interact.

 Use a pill organizer – Making sure all those medications are being taken and taken at the right time can be a challenge when multiple prescriptions are involved.
 If your loved one suffers from memory issues, Alzheimer’s or another form of dementia, be aware of the risk of skipping or accidentally doubling doses.
 One safeguard against that risk is to use a pill organizer, which can range from a simple weekly pillbox with each day’s medications in a separate compartment to sophisticated computerized medication dispensing systems set to timers.

 Brown Bag Review – One way to make sure your loved one is taking the proper medications and avoiding any possible dangerous drug interactions is to bring all of the medications to the doctor for a review of the medications.
 Put all of the pill bottles and other containers of both prescription and over-the-counter medications your loved one is taking into a brown bag and have the doctor review them for any potential problems.
 If possible, request extra time with the doctor to do this when you schedule your appointment.

 Help in paying for medications

-A program of the Natick VNA, MetroWest Meds is designed to help eligible uninsured and underinsured individuals receive prescription medications at no cost or at a discounted rate.
+MetroWest Meds is a program designed to help eligible uninsured and underinsured individuals receive prescription medications at no cost or at a discounted rate.
 Funded primarily through a grant from the MetroWest Health Foundation, the program began in 2004 and has helped over 3,600 clients in the past decade.

-The MetroWest Meds program provides assistance in four different ways:
+The MetroWest Meds program provides assistance in three different ways:

 Prescription Advantage Program